brettz9/unicode-input-toolconverter/README.md

 1. Create (reactive) **Web Components** (hyperHTML?) so that besides internal clarity, could reuse as pop-up script browser or character picker
 1. Make **in-place context-menu-activated textbox conversions**
+1. Improve slow **font retrieval**; need to do equivalent for other OS' or at least disable for them

 ## Lower-priority to-dos